Invest in your people and maximise business potential

 Progressive interventions in people will recognise this cultural change and introduce new structures to make people feel that their contribution is worthwhile.
 This can make all the difference to company loyalty and commitment.

 It is important to have the right person in place to take responsibility for making this happen.

-It can be HR.
-People practices are usually the domain of HR.
+People practices are usually the domain of HR (if a company is not large enough to have a HR function, it can be an external HR provider).
 The conversation needs to about what people interventions can be made which will have an impact on the bottom line.

 The person who takes responsibly for these interventions and changes has to be:

 If there is no-one internally to do this, it can be done by a part time appointment, or an interim appointment.
 It can also be a freelance HR Director who is “on call”, or spends a few days a month with the business.